By Rick Steves

 Few tourists even notice Ærø, a sleepy, 6-by-22-mile island on the south edge of Denmark. Ærø has a salty charm.
 Its tombstones say things like, "Here lies Christian Hansen at anchor with his wife.
 He'll not weigh until he stands before God."
 It's a peaceful and homey island, where farmhouse porches are lined with baskets of new potatoes, for sale on the honor system.

 Ærø's capital, Ærøskobing, is a town-in-a-bottle kind of place.
 Wander down lanes right out of the 1680s, when the town was the wealthy home port of over 100 windjammers.
 The post office dates to 1749, and cast-iron gas lights still shine each evening.
 Windjammers gone, the harbor now caters to German yachters while Danes live it up in pint-sized beach cabins that line the strand.
-On midnight low tides, our Best of Scandinavia tour members can almost hear the crabs playing cards.
+On midnight low tides, you can almost hear the crabs playing cards.

 Cefalu, on Sicily 's north coast, has it all.
-It's the perfect combination of sand, sun and culture.
+It's the perfect combination of sand, sun, and culture.
 A salty fisherman's village full of narrow alleys invites exploration.
 Delightful seafood restaurants offer the chance to dine on local specialties like spaghetti alla Norma and grilled swordfish while gazing at bobbing boats in the harbor.
-A magnificent 12th century Norman cathedral looms over the café-filled main square.
+A magnificent 12th-century Norman cathedral looms over the café-filled main square.
 Step inside the church to see its jewel: a glittering mosaic of Christ.
 Climb the hill above the town to find the castle ruins and spectacular views.
 For many the highlight is the sandy beach that invites hours of la dolce far niente.
 Grab a gelato and join the locals as they stroll along the beachfront promenade.
-Yes, life is good in Cefalu, and many Best of Sicily & South Italy tour members find it a hard place to leave.
+Yes, life is good in Cefalu, and many travelers find it a hard place to leave.